heng-zhong-2003/heng-zhong-2003/README.md

 ## Writings

 1. Heng Zhong and Anrui Liu.
-Meerkat: A Distributed Reactive Programming Language with Live Updates.
-2024. arXiv: 2407.06885 [cs.PL].
-URL: https://arxiv.org/abs/2407.06885. <span style="color:red">Submitted to ACM SPLASH'24 SRC</span>.
+2024.
+Meerkat: Distributed Reactive Live Semantics with Causal Consistency.
+In Companion Proceedings of the 2024 ACM SIGPLAN International Conference on Systems, Programming, Languages, and Applications: Software for Humanity (SPLASH Companion '24).
+Association for Computing Machinery, New York, NY, USA, 52–53. https://doi.org/10.1145/3689491.3691822

 ## Hobbies

-Skiing, Kendo, Developing gadget software, Translating literatures in PL to Chinese
+Skiing, Kendo, Type systems